 Recall that an angle is defined to be a right angle if it has a supplementary angle to which it is congruent.
 We don't have "degrees" yet.
 Euclid's version is the same, except for "equal to one another" instead of "congruent".
-But here is where the historical controversies began: Proclus argued that IV can be proved from the other postulates, and we'll see (p.
-143) that that is true in the Hilbert reformulation.
+But here is where the historical controversies began: Proclus argued that IV can be proved from the other postulates, and we'll see (pp. 128-129 and 143) that that is so in the Hilbert reformulation (which, however, has axioms that go beyond Euclid's first three).
 The parallel postulate P. For every line l and every P not on l, there is a unique line m through P parallel to l.
 Euclid's fifth postulate was superficially very different: E V. That, if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which are the angles less than the two right angles.
-Later geometers (notably Proclus and Playfair) settled on P as the best formulation.
+Later geometers (notably Proclus (5th century) and Playfair (18th century) settled on P as the best formulation of Euclidean parallelism.
 [Proceed to the class exercises and discussions from Chap 1.]